gustavnavar/Grid.Blazor/docs/blazor_server/Sorting.md

             .Sortable()
     ```

-In this case you can select sorting pressing the column name on just one column at a time
+In this case you can select sorting pressing the column name on just one column at a time.

+Sorting at grid level has precendence over sorting defined at column level.

 ## Extended Sorting